kumaraditya1999/LinkScanner/README.md

 # LINK SCANNER
 </div>
-A extention that would help you move webpages from your desktop to your phone with one click.
+A extention that would help you move webpages from your desktop to your phone with one click. ( No more sending yourself the link through email or whatsapp)

 ## Intallation